UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 - Using the list provided, add a `pen`, a `scrap paper`, a `7.3` and a `True` element.
 - Find the length of the list after adding the element and save the value in an object named `drawer_length`.
-- Slice the list from the element 4 to `scrap paper`  and save this in an object named `cleaned_junk_drawer`.
+- Slice the list from element 4 to `scrap paper`  and save this in an object named `cleaned_junk_drawer`.
 - Finally,  convert it into a set and name it `junk_set`.

 <codeblock id="04_10">
 - The verbs `.append()` and `len()` may be handy.
-- You can convert you list to a tuple with `tuple().
+- You can convert your list to a tuple with `tuple().
 - Have you sliced keeping in mind the end of the slice is excluded?

 </codeblock>